 The last beautiful city covered by Deckchair webcam provider is Stavanger.
-This beautiful city lies at the Stavanger Penninsula.
+This beautiful city lies at the Stavanger Peninsula.
 The camera frame covers the Storhaug district with a nice St. Peter’s Church and Stavanger City Bridge beyond.

 The New Year’s celebration can look splendid in high mountainous areas, like in Switzerland or Italy.
 The small, cozy Verbier village reveals the circumstances of the event.

 If I would have the occasion to spend New year’s eve in Switzerland I would pick up Geneve.
-It’s the world’s one of the best views of the New Year’s celebration.
-A multitude of fireworks rises above the Geneve Lake and illuminates big groups of participants standing along the promenade and enjoying the event.
+It’s the world’s one of best views of the New Year’s celebration.
+A multitude of fireworks rises above Geneve Lake and illuminates big groups of participants standing along the promenade and enjoying the event.

 One of the best places in the World for a New year’s celebration is Venice.
-There is a lot of excellent landmarks, which are illuminated great during this special night.
+There are a lot of excellent landmarks, which are illuminated great during this special night.
 The first view covers a beautiful Basilica di Santa Maria Della Salute and Chiesa di San Giorgio Maggiore, a Palladian church watching at the Venice lagoon.

 The western view from Gritti Palace covers i.e. Palazzo Da Mula Morosini and Palazzo Contarini Polignac on the opposite side of the Grand Canal.